Angeleknows/Fountainhead/README.md

 I am excited to embark on this new journey as a designer & data scientist to have a positive impact on society!

 ![eder-lake-humantay](https://github.com/user-attachments/assets/e4b18ce7-1651-4729-a11b-39350c378e31)
+Lake Humantay, Peru at an elevation of 13,977'/ 4,200 m above sea level.
+August 2024.

 # What I hope to learn